joelhawksley/identity/components/slides.md

 # [fit] Data Flow

-^ So when it comes to data flow, we were mainly concerned with our views unintentionally querying the database.
+^ So when it comes to data flow, we were mainly concerned with

+---

+# [fit] N + 1

+^ our views unintentionally querying the database.

 ^ But what if we could avoid passing in ActiveRecord objects at all?
 That would eliminate the risk.